-- 49. We stress the importance of the participation of indigenous peoples in the achievement of sustainable development.
-We also recognize the importance of the UN Declaration on the Rights of Indigenous Peoples in the context of global, regional, national, and sub-national implementation of sustainable development strategies. - 50.
-We stress the importance of the active participation of young people in decision making processes as the issues we are addressing have a deep impact on present and future generations, and as the contribution of children and youth is vital to the achievement of sustainable development.
-We also recognize the need to promote intergenerational dialogue and solidarity by recognizing their views. - 51.
-We stress the importance of the participation of workers and trade unions to the promotion of sustainable development.
-As the representatives of working people, trade unions are important partners in facilitating the achievement of sustainable development in particular the social dimension.
-Information, education and training on sustainability at all levels, including in the workplace, are key to strengthening workers' and trade unions' capacity to support sustainable development. - 52.
-We recognize that farmers, including small-scale farmers and fishers, pastoralists and foresters, can make important contributions to sustainable development through production activities that are environmentally sound, enhance food security and the livelihood of the poor, and invigorate production and sustained economic growth. - 53.
-We note the valuable contributions that non-governmental organizations could and do make in promoting sustainable development through their well-established and diverse experience, expertise and capacity, especially in the area of analysis, sharing of information and knowledge, promotion of dialogue and support of implementation of sustainable development. - 54.
+- 51. We stress the importance of the participation of workers and trade unions in the promotion of sustainable development.
+As the representatives of working people, trade unions are important partners in facilitating the achievement of sustainable development, in particular the social dimension.
+Information, education and training on sustainability at all levels, including in the workplace, are key to strengthening the capacity of workers and trade unions to support sustainable development. - 52.
+We recognize that farmers, including small-scale farmers and fisherfolk, pastoralists and foresters, can make important contributions to sustainable development through production activities that are environmentally sound, enhance food security and the livelihood of the poor and invigorate production and sustained economic growth. - 53.
+We note the valuable contributions that non-governmental organizations could and do make in promoting sustainable development through their well-established and diverse experience, expertise and capacity, especially in the area of analysis, the sharing of information and knowledge, promotion of dialogue and support of implementation of sustainable development. - 54.
 We recognize the central role of the United Nations in advancing the sustainable development agenda.
-We acknowledge as well, in this regard, the contributions of other relevant international organizations, including international financial institutions (IFIs) and multilateral development banks and stress the importance of cooperation among them and with the United Nations, within their respective mandates, recognizing their role in mobilizing resources for sustainable development. - 55.
-We commit ourselves to re-invigorating the global partnership for sustainable development that we launched in Rio in 1992.
-We recognize the need to impart new momentum to our cooperative pursuit of sustainable development, and commit to work together with Major Groups and other stakeholders in addressing implementation gaps.
+We acknowledge as well, in this regard, the contributions of other relevant international organizations, including international financial institutions and multilateral development banks, and stress the importance of cooperation among them and with the United Nations, within their respective mandates, recognizing their role in mobilizing resources for sustainable development. - 55.
+We commit ourselves to reinvigorating the global partnership for sustainable development that we launched in Rio de Janeiro in 1992.
+We recognize the need to impart new momentum to our cooperative pursuit of sustainable development, and commit to work together with major groups and other stakeholders in addressing implementation gaps.